-Based upon the initial screening, the cases on the comprehensive list are grouped into three categories: those likely to be included in the SEC class; those not likely to be included in the SEC class; and those for which development may be needed to determine whether the case can be accepted into the new SEC class.
+Based upon the initial screening, the cases on the comprehensive list are grouped into three categories: those likely to be included in the SEC class (ISL); those unlikely to be included in the SEC class (ISU); and those for which development may be needed (ISD) to determine whether the case can be accepted into the new SEC class.

 The purpose of this initial screening is to prioritize handling of cases that are likely to be included in the newly designated SEC class.
 This screening step is only applicable to cases on the comprehensive list.
 It is not applicable to new claims submitted after the list is generated or when a comprehensive list is not generated.
 Once screening and prioritization is complete, a more detailed review of all the cases (priority given to cases that are likely to be included in the SEC class) and full development must take place to determine if a case is eligible for benefits under the SEC.

 The SEC initial screening is a process to determine if cases on the comprehensive list meet the statutory requirements for inclusion in the SEC.
 If a claimant on the SEC comprehensive list is deceased, and the employment and medical criteria are met but survivorship development is needed, the CE will mark the initial screening worksheet “development needed”.